 Pink Eye (Epidemic Keratoconjunctivitis)

 Pink eye is an eye condition that becomes very irritating to the eyes if not treated.
 This condition requires appropriate treatment to clear it up effectively.
 Contact Vivid Vision in Fort Saskatchewan for optometry care if you are suffering from the symptoms of pink eye.
-Here is some information about this ailment to read over so you recognize the symptoms of this condition, know how to avoid catching it, and find out how our optometrist can help if you do.
+Here is some information about this ailment to read over so you recognize the signs of this condition, know how to avoid catching it, and find out how our optometrist can help if you do.

 What is Pink Eye (Epidemic Keratoconjunctivitis-EKC)?